gregorst3/Dpos-Bot/README.md

 How to use this script:

 This script every 120 seconds should check if server is available and synced.

-`nano DposScript.sh`

 &nbsp;

-_REMEMBER: You have to whitelist the ip of the server where the bot is running into the server where the dpos-node is active.
+_Before we start, REMEMBER: You have to whitelist the ip of the server where the bot is running into the server where the dpos-node is active.
 (Ex: lisk-main/config.json | shift/config.json_

 &nbsp;